apache/druid/docs/development/extensions-contrib/spectator-histogram.md

 - `expr`: A numeric column to aggregate into a histogram, or a pre-aggregated Spectator histogram column.
 - `percentile`: A decimal value between 0 and 100 representing the desired percentile.

-**Returns:** DOUBLE - the approximate value at the specified percentile.
+**Returns:** DOUBLE - the approximate value at the specified percentile or `NULL` if the histogram is null or empty.

 **Example:**
 ```sql